-ARRL SACRAMENTO VALLEY SECTION NEWS JANUARY 2015
+ARRL SACRAMENTO VALLEY SECTION NEWS FEBRUARY 2015

 There will not be a regular Sacramento Valley Section Net until perhaps April due to travel by W6KJ.

 * * *

 The next VE test in Shingletown will be May 2, instead of April 25.
 As before, the exam will be at the Open Door Community Church, 33883 Hiway 44, in Shingletown.
 The test begins at 9:30 AM.
 Walk ins are accepted.
 Thanks to Dar, W6IO, for the heads up.